Laro language: Locatives

-The discussion now shifts to locatives after briefly covering some phonological features.
+Locatives describe the position or location of objects within the language.
 Locatives play a crucial role in describing the position or location of objects within the language.
-Table Locatives presents three locative enclitics and one unbound locative word, each serving to convey different spatial relationships.
+The following table presents three locative enclitics and one unbound locative word, each serving to convey different spatial relationships.
 These locatives are attached to various word categories to provide specific information about the placement or orientation of objects in the linguistic context.